COVID-19 restrictions eased to Stage 1 statewide

 Due to the remarkable effort to contain the COVID-19 cases at the Queensland Corrective Services Academy and the Arthur Gorrie Correctional Centre, we are able relax the restrictions at all of our centres and offices.

-Queensland Health has advised that we are able to recommence personal visits as of September 28 at to ALL correctional in Queensland.
+Queensland Health advised that we are able to recommence personal visits as of September 28 at to ALL correctional in Queensland.
+Official, cultural and legal visits recommenced at all correctional centres, work camps recommenced and community corrections offices continued to operate under their COVID-safe plans.

-The current health advice is that where social distancing is not possible, a mask should be worn at all our facilities.
-We must also continue to pay close attention to regular cleaning of frequently touched surfaces as well as maintaining regular hand washing or sanitising, good cough and sneeze etiquette and adhere to workplace COVID-safe plans.
+Correctional officers wear a flat surgical mask in centres subject to Stage 1-4 restrictions in accordance with current Queensland Health advice and where social distancing is not possible between other officers or prisoners.
+We also continue to pay close attention to regular cleaning of frequently touched surfaces as well as maintaining regular hand washing or sanitising, good cough and sneeze etiquette and adhere to workplace COVID-safe plans.

 We must remain ever vigilant and agile in our approach while we are dealing with this virus and will continue to act on the expert advice provided to us by Queensland Health.
 A cautious approach as well as stringent planning and execution has served us well and has kept COVID-19 out of our centre